etipton/etipton.github.io/_posts/2014-06-28-crucial-laydown.markdown

 **The ultimate question is...** is it worth trying to _fade_ a flush AND/OR straight draw, with two cards to come, in order to have 4x the average stack at that point in the tournament, or be out? **The answer: No.** It's just not.
 That, combined with the chance that I was already beat by a set, made this decision simple.

-I was doing well enough picking up smaller pots and not putting my tournament life at risk.
+I was doing well enough picking up smaller pots without putting my tournament life at risk.
 Having "merely" 2x the average stack already allowed me that luxury.
 Don't get me wrong, you have to risk your entire stack at certain points in a poker tournament in order to win.
 In fact, even in this case, if I could've come up with an estimate that I was an 80% favorite to win, or even a sure-fire 70%, I would've made the call.
 This just wasn't one of those times though.
 A >30% chance of going broke was just too much risk and not enough reward.
 I folded face-up.

 What do you think?
 What would you have done?

-As usual, the results of the hand don't matter, only the decision-making process does, but I'll include the results in my next post anway. :)
+As usual, the results don't matter, only the decision-making process does, but I'll include the results in my next post anway. :)